 The continuing implementation of a multi-brand strategy is critical to our sustainable expansion and growth.
-We believe that our multi-brand strategy will allow us capture more market segments, take advantage of a wider range of market opportunities and ultimately increase our overall market share in China's menswear market.
+We believe that our multi-brand strategy will allow us to capture more market segments, take advantage of a wider range of market opportunities and ultimately increase our overall market share in China's menswear market.

-During the year, the Group continued to increase its brand presence by sharing brand stories and product knowledge with target audience through social media such as WeChat, Weibo, Xiaohongshu(小紅書) and Douyin (抖音) etc.
+During the year, the Group continued to increase its brand presence by sharing brand stories and product knowledge with target audience through social media such as Little Red Book, Douyin, WeChat and Weibo etc.